MalkarovPark/Industrial_Builder/README.md

 # Requirements <a name="requirements"></a>

-The application codebase supports macOS, iOS, iPadOS, visionOS and requires Xcode 14.1 or newer.
-The Industrial Builder application has a Base SDK version of 13.0 and 16.1 respectively.
+The application codebase supports macOS, iOS/iPadOS, visionOS and requires Xcode 16.0 or newer.
+The Industrial Builder application has a Base SDK version of 26.0.

 # Getting Started <a name="getting-started"></a>